Adaptations of works by M. R. James: Radio

 2018 – Woman's Hour Drama had broadcast the last M. R. James dramatisations before the hiatus.
 The slot was subsequently rebranded as 15-Minute Drama, and in 2018 introduced a new series, The Haunting of M. R. James.
 "Five of the most powerful tales by this master of the ghost story" were adapted by Neil Brand: "The Mezzotint", "Casting The Runes", "The Stalls of Barchester Cathedral", "A Warning to the Curious and "Rats".
 As had happened in 2007, the five adaptations were followed by an original drama, this time entitled The Haunting of M.R.
 James.
 The series aired daily from 17 to 21 December and was directed by David Hunter.

 Also on 21 December, a series apparently entitled Classic Stories: Tales for Christmas was uploaded to BBC Sounds.
 The episodes included a reading of "The Mezzotint" performed by Sam Dale and produced by Justine Willett.
 The provenance of this series is something of a mystery as it appears to never have been broadcast prior to its appearance online.

 2019 – Another website-only production was added to BBC Sounds on 21 June.
 The 25-minute reading of "Wailing Well" was performed by Joseph Ayre and produced as part of Classic Stories: Stories for Summer by Julian Wilkinson.

 The second radio adaptation of the year arrived in the form of Ghost Stories from Ambridge, a spin-off from The Archers.
 The second episode, which aired on Radio 4 on New Year’s Eve, was a reading of "Lost Hearts" ("on a biting December night, in the darkened attic of Lower Loxley, Jim Lloyd enthrals an assembly of Ambridge residents with three chilling ghost stories from the turn of the last century", teased the BBC webpage.)
 John Rowe played narrator Jim Lloyd and the 14-minute script was abridged by Jeremy Osborne.

+2020 - A full cast, audio adaptation of Oh, Whistle, and I'll Come to You, My Lad was produced under the title "Whistle" by White Heron Theatre of Nantucket, Massachusetts, and broadcast on Nantucket's NPR affiliate station, WNCK, on October 31, 2020.
+It was written and directed by Mark Shanahan with original audio production and music by John Gromada.
+The audio drama bears a contemporary setting and was set on Nantucket Island.
+Though it deviates from the source material in many aspects, it retains the original's core traits.
+The cast includes Steve Pacek, Alexandra Kopko, and Catherine Shanahan.